BS in Engineering Mechanics

 One unique aspect of the Engineering Mechanics program is that students can focus their studies through a Secondary Field.
 Secondary Fields are often built around a student’s long-term career interests, integrating their Engineering Mechanics curriculum with another area of specialization.

 Secondary fields come in two varieties, pre-approved or customized.
 There are seven pre-approved secondary field options listed below that specify required courses and provide a list of approved courses from which the student may choose.
 Alternatively, with departmental approval, the student may create their own, individualized secondary field option.
-For both the pre-approved and customized secondary field options, the secondary field will need to be formally declared using a secondary field declaration form.
+For both the pre-approved and customized secondary field options, the secondary field will need to be formally declared by filing a digital EM Secondary Field petition at MechSE's undergraduate petitions link or by using a secondary field declaration form.

 To create your own secondary field, courses chosen must: